chpollin/SZD/gamsdev/ReadMe.md

 # gamsdev

 ### szd-static
-* defines header, body and footer. is included in all xslt, which create html
+* defines header, body and footer. is included in all xslt for webdev
 * JS and CSS
 * icons - img
 * meta tags